zijuncheng/wine/README.md

 The algorithm works quite well in general.
 For the examples tested, the algorithm is always able to find a substitute of either the same kind of the wine or a possible different kind that can have similar flavors based on the review (e.g, Zinfindel and Cabernet Sauvignon in the beginning example of this document).
 The substitute is often from the same region and usually from the same year.
 The flavors based on review are also similar in that there are many overlapping key words, as expected.

-### Further Studies
+### Limitations
 ----------------------------------
-- A better criteria to judge the effectiveness of  the algorithm (maybe an A/B testing)
+- A better criteria to judge the effectiveness of  the algorithm (maybe an A/B test)
 - A more recent dataset by running the scrapper
 - The details of different vineyard from Wikipedia might improve the learning process.
+- The word learning could be improved.
+After enough iterations of learning, the algorithm still tries to put words together just because their similarities in their "forms" instead of their actual meanings: white gravel and white peach in the first word graph, for example.

 [//]: #